 "Enterprise Software Delivery" is the latest book by Alan W. Brown, and is a must-read guide for anybody concerned with the development and delivery of software in a large organisation.

-While organizations operate under an illusion of certainty, tradeoffs are inevitable.
-Giving up certainty does not mean giving up predictability.
-This article examines four flow choices for software delivery and presents three choices for IT Delivery: Throughput, Flexibility and all out speed.
+Giving up certainty doesn't mean giving up predictability.
+This article examines 4 flow choices for software delivery and presents 3 choices for IT Delivery: Throughput, Flexibility & all out speed.

 This case study describes how Kanban and lean development techniques were used to rescue a distressed project that had violated its budget, schedule, and quality constraints.
-The article presents a detailed account of how the techniques were introduced mid-project to establish control over a chaotic project environment, and is supported with several charts that show the team’s progress.
+15

 The QA role in Scrum is much more than writing tests and reporting bugs.
 In this article, Priyanka Hasija shares her experiences and the valuable lessons learned while serving as a QA in Scrum.
 33